meteatamel/cloudtasks-samples/queue-http-tasks/README.md

-# Create a regular queue and add HTTP target tasks
+# Create a regular queue for HTTP target tasks

 In this sample, you'll see how to create a Cloud Tasks queue and add HTTP tasks to it to target a Cloud Run service.